-What kinds of prices do AKAI, Ensoniq and E-mu samplers tend to go for?
-Are there any bargains to be had anywhere, or do you always have to cough up 4-figure amounts?
+What kinds of prices do Akai, Ensoniq and E-mu samplers tend to go for?
+Are there any bargains to be had anywhere, or do you always have to cough up four-figure amounts?

 What does a sampler cost in terms of upkeep?
 Do any models break down easily?